That’s it? That’s all you have to do?

 And especially in science, you could draw a chart or diagram to identify or clarify the elements to remember from the passage or to illustrate a scientific principle.

 You also might write a few challenging words for your student to see while he’s narrating.
-For example, if your student is narrating over something you read about the life cycle of a frog, you might write:
+For example, if your student is narrating something you read about the life cycle of a frog, you might write:

 Again, it isn’t necessary for your child to narrate every passage that she reads.

-One helpful strategy when beginning narration is to read a chapter or two of a book before beginning narrations.
+One helpful strategy when beginning narration is to read a chapter or two of a book before beginning narration.
 This builds interest and helps your student’s immersion into the story.
 And remember to start teaching narration with short passages of stories.

 Most importantly, it’s better not to interrupt a narration with corrections.

 - Only after praising what was positive about a particular narration and encouraging a child for his efforts can you gently make necessary corrections.

 - If you notice a repeated grammatical error, such as a double negative, incorrect subject-verb agreement, etc., make a note to cover that area later during a language arts lesson.

 - If your student has many details to remember, such as difficult names, dates, or places, again, it’s perfectly okay to make a list of those things on a whiteboard before the narration.